 Prior to her work at SEIU, Ms. Berner was a staff attorney at Planned Parenthood Association of America (PPFA), where she litigated reproductive rights cases throughout the country and advocated on Capitol Hill for access to reproductive healthcare.
 Previous to that, she was a litigation associate at Jenner & Block in Washington, D.C.

-Ms. Berner received her law degree (Order of the Coif) from Boalt Hall School of Law at the University of California, Berkeley.
+Ms. Berner received her law degree (Order of the Coif) from University of California, Berkeley, School of Law.
 She concurrently completed a Master’s Degree in Public Policy (MPP) from Berkeley’s Goldman School of Public Policy.
 Immediately following law school, Ms. Berner clerked for the Honorable Betty Binns Fletcher on the U.S. Court of Appeals for the Ninth Circuit and for the Honorable Thelton E. Henderson on the U.S. District Court for the Northern District of California.
 She graduated (Phi Beta Kappa) from U.C.
 Berkeley with a B.A. in Women’s Studies in 1988.

 Ms. Berner is a member of the Bar Associations of the District of Columbia and the State of California.
 She is admitted to practice before numerous courts, including the U.S. Supreme Court and various Federal Courts of Appeals.
 She also serves on the Board of Directors of the National Partnership for Women and Families and the American Constitution Society.